FIT003/YPAI03_ecommerce_text_classifier/README.md

 # e-Commerce Text Classifier

 ## Description
 This repository contains code for an e-Commerce Text Classifier.
 The code is designed to classify text data from the e-commerce domain into different categories.
 The classifier is trained using a dataset obtained from Kaggle.
+Text dataset used have 4 categories - "Electronics", "Household", "Books" and "Clothing & Accessories", which almost cover 80% of any E-commerce website.

 ## Installation
 To use this code, please follow the steps below: